microsoft/TypeChat/site/src/docs/typechat-in-5-minutes.md

 ```

 then you should be able to try TypeChat out with such a model.
-The key thing here is that only the `complete` property is required, and is a function taking only a `string` and eventually returning a `string` if all goes well.
+The key thing here is that only `complete` is required.
+`complete` is just a function that takes a `string` and eventually returns a `string` if all goes well.

 For convenience, TypeChat provides two functions out of the box to connect to the OpenAI API and Azure's OpenAI Services.
 You can call these directly.